 There is just something about seeing the red disappear that helps to motivate even my slowest child!

-Pediatric Occupational Therapist Robyn Colley specializes in helping chilren with Sensory Processing Disorders via her Central Florida practice.
+Pediatric Occupational Therapist Robyn Colley specializes in helping children with Sensory Processing Disorders via her Central Florida practice.
 Occupational Therapy improves the functioning of a child's nervous system and enables children to play, complete school work, and transition to adulthood successfully.
 Robyn connects all the professionals in the child's life, ensuring a whole-child approach to learning the Activities of Daily Living (ADLs).
 Learn more about her expertise at www.colleyot.com.